-I can’t wait to start planning events again — but what do events look like after the coronavirus?
+I can’t wait to start planning events again — but what do events look like after lockdown?

 As I listen to webinars with industry experts, theorize with colleagues, and read what feels like thousands of articles, planners are having to rethink how they have typically planned events in the past and anticipate what kinds of changes they’ll need to incorporate into their event processes moving forward.